vishaldhole173/pro-stream-documentation/User/VisionStream/Manage/Accounts/accounts.md

   - Pipelines
   - Distributions

 * Accounts are hierarchical in design.
-You can create 'sub-accounts' to help you better organize your workflow
+You can create 'sub-accounts' to help you better organize your workflow.

 ---